 top of page

-UN Women’s Conference Offers New Pro-Family Perspectives
+Women’s Conference at UN Offers New Pro-Family Perspectives

 New York, United States – Almost 14,000 people, primarily women, came from all over the world to attend the popular annual Commission on the Status of Women (CSW) at the United Nations headquarters in New York from March 11 to 22, 2024.
 Every year the CSW discusses many critical and, unfortunately, persistent problems facing women throughout the world.